omroepgelderland/atinternet-php-api/readme.md

-# At Internet (piano analytics) PHP client
+# Piano analytics (formerly ‘At Internet’) PHP client

-This library enables you to get queries from the AT Internet Data API v3.
+This library enables you to get queries from the Piano Analytics Reporting API v3.
 This is a third-party library.
-A subscription to AT Internet is required.
+A subscription to Piano Analytics is required.

 ## Requirements ##
 * [PHP 8.x](https://www.php.net/)